Humboldt-WI/blog/content/research/information_systems_1819/test.md

 <script src="https://gist.github.com/leeh1234/4aebbe9f19d7be410e038c3656b8a0b4.js"></script>

-In a last step of data preprocessing, we want to set a train, validation and test data set.
-For that, we define a function **split_df** which ensures that all sets are balanced hence they have the same ratio for each class as the full data set.
+In the last step of data preprocessing, we want to set a train, validation and test data set.
+For that, we define a function **split_df** which ensures that all sets are balanced, hence they have the same ratio for each class as the full data set.
 Without this predefined grouping by star rating. it could happen that the model only trains on the most occurring rating.

 <script src="https://gist.github.com/kraenkem/1488dba443356fbeebcccc134f980daa.js"></script>